kuzzleio/kuzzle/doc/2/framework/types/event-handler/index.md

 # EventHandler

-The `EventHandler` type represents a handler function used with a pipe or a hook to listen to events.
+The `XXXEventHandler` type represents a handler function used with a pipe or a hook to listen to events.

 See [Event System](/core/2/guides/develop-on-kuzzle/event-system)